 1. Application to the UF Office of Admissions.

 Submit your online application by following this link (review the “Application Details” before you click on “Apply”)

-- Make sure you apply to the appropriate degree (MA or PhD) and term (fall of the following year).
+- Make sure you apply to the appropriate degree (MA in Spanish or PhD in Romance Languages – Spanish) and term (fall of the following year).